dannolaius/coda-tutorial/gatsby-tutorial/step2/text.md

-# Setting up a github repo
+# Set up a github repo

 Start by initializing git in your repository.